zonky2/attribute_geodistance/README.md

-Geo Range
+Geo distance
 =========

-The attribute to display the range between two points.
+The attribute to display the distance between two geolocation points.

 Need:
-	attribute_geolocation
 	filter_perimetersearch